 Finally, make your calendars.
 Make a yearly, monthly, and weekly calendar of all tasks and deadlines.
 Leave yourself buffers to account for inefficiencies and adjust accordingly.

-The skills a student-developed and applied when writing research papers and long-form essays prior to the final capstone project will need to be utilized at a higher level to complete dissertation and earn a master’s or Ph.D. degree.
+The skills developed by a student and applied when writing research papers and long-form essays prior to the final capstone project will need to be utilized at a higher level to complete a dissertation and earn a master’s or Ph.D. degree.
 This task can seem overwhelming when a student looks at it in its entirety.
-But if he or she breaks it down into smaller tasks to be completed over several months (or a year) then it becomes manageable and well worth the time and effort that one will commit to accomplishing this well-respected, academic goal.
+But if you break it down into smaller tasks to be completed over several months (or a year), or decide to pay for dissertation writing online, then it becomes manageable and well worth the time and effort.
+So you will commit to accomplishing this well-respected, academic goal.